Crisis Response Fund

 - Complete the Crisis Response Fund Application Form (Spanish | French | Portuguese)

 CIVICUS Crisis Response support will be provided in cases that require immediate action – either to forestall imminent threats or to address new restrictions.
 Note that the normal total processing time of a grant request is around 7-8 weeks but exceptions can occur if there are compelling reasons for prioritising the request.

-- The request for funding has used the application form provided on this site and all the provisions have duly been completed.
+- Use the application form provided on this site and duly complete all the provisions.

-- The request for funding clearly states how the planned advocacy activities respond to the restrictions to freedom of association and/or assembly
+- Clearly state how the planned advocacy activities respond to the restrictions to freedom of association and/or assembly.

-- The request for funding must clearly delineate the planned activities, which should be implemented over a maximum of 6 months.
+- Clearly delineate the planned activities, which should be implemented over a maximum of six months.
 The total amount requested must be shown clearly in the budget template provided, and must not exceed 10 000 USD.

 - The Crisis Response Fund does not support core operating costs, or excessive administration, equipment or personnel costs.

-- The request clearly states the contact address, including an active telephone number and email address, for follow-up.
+- Clearly states the contact address, including an active telephone number and email address, for follow-up.